Mastercard/open-banking-reference-application-australia/README.md

 -   Create test customers
 -   Obtain consent to access test accounts data
 -   Retrieve the data from the shared accounts
+-   Explore the solutions offered by Mastercard Open Banking

 > **IMPORTANT**: Please note that applications accessing the Mastercard Open Banking APIs must be hosted within Australia.